11 Best FREE Embroidery Software for Digitizing & Editing

 Ink/Stitch Cons

 • VERY big learning curve for novices with no vector graphic experience.
-There are some good YouTube videos to help and an active Facebook group, though!
+There are some great YouTube videos to help and an active Facebook group, though!

 • No dedicated support staff.
-You will have to use a forum for troubleshooting or rely on the Facebook group.
+You must use a forum for troubleshooting or rely on the Facebook group.

 • Simple tasks in other software are much less intuitive since the interface is geared toward vector graphics design creation rather than embroidery design creation.